zadealfalah/RedditPredict/README.md

 * [Things To Do](#things-to-do)

 ## General Info
-The main goal was to build a regression model to predict the score a comment might get within a subreddit.
-This was shifted to a classifcation problem where we look to classify prospective comments as 'good', 'okay', and 'bad' within a subreddit.
-Future work will hopefully allow for examinations between subreddits as well.
+RedditPredict currently has a few pieces.
+First, there is topic modeling with Gensim and spaCy - visualized with LDAVis - with files prefaced with topicModeling.
+Then, there are classification models being built using spaCy and BERTopic, these are prefaced with commentModeling.
+The ETL was performed via dbt with data from GCP's BigQuery.

 This project was originally created as a final project for a course in my masters.
+The main goal was to build a regression model to predict the score a comment might get within a subreddit.
 I am reinvestigating the material while incorporating new technologies (e.g. dbt).
 Many of these new technologies were used during a trial period, so code is being written to accommodate this.

 ## Technologies
 - python (bertopic, spacy, pandas, pickle, sklearn)